Mayu Ishikawa: Early years

+Professional years

-January 16, 2019, Toray Arrows of the V.League Division 1 announced that Mayu would join the team as an informal player.
+On January 16, 2019, Toray Arrows of the V.League Division 1 announced that Mayu would join the team as an informal player.
 She debuted in 2018/19 season, in the final 8 round, in the match against Hisamitsu Springs in the starting lineup.

 In July 2019, at 2019 FIVB Volleyball Women's U20 World Championship in Mexico, Mayu served as the captain of the under-20 national team.
-Mayu led the team to victory and received the “Most Valuable Player” (MVP) and 2nd “Best Outside Spiker” awards.
+Mayu led the team to victory and received the "Most Valuable Player" (MVP) and 2nd "Best Outside Spiker" awards.

-In the August of the same year, Japan won the gold medal at the 2019 Asian Women's Volleyball Championship and Mayu received the same awards at the end of the competition.
+In August of the same year, Japan won the gold medal at the 2019 Asian Women's Volleyball Championship, and Mayu received the same awards at the end of the competition.
 Her success was evaluated by Kumi Nakada, the director of the Japan senior national team, so she became a member of the 2019 FIVB Volleyball Women's World Cup Japanese roster.
 In the tournament, she was appointed as a starting member in the matches against United States and South Korea, and was the best Japanese scorer in both games.

-In 2021 she took part in the 2021 FIVB Volleyball Women's Nations League.
+In 2021, she participated in the 2021 FIVB Volleyball Women's Nations League.
 Mayu was also part of the Japanese women's roster for the 2020 Summer Olympics.